LibraryCarpentry/lc-data-intro/_episodes/04-regular-expressions.md

 - `\w` matches any part of word character (equivalent to `[A-Za-z0-9]`)
 - `\s` matches any space, tab, or newline
 - `\` NB: this is also used to escape the following character when that character is a special character.
 So, for example, a regular expression that found `.com` would be `\.com` because `.` is a special character that matches any character.
 - `^` asserts the position at the start of the line.
-So what you put after it will only match if they are the first characters of a line.
+So what you put after the caret will only match if they are the first characters of a line.
+The caret is also known as a circumflex.
 - `$` asserts the position at the end of the line.
 So what you put before it will only match if they are the last characters of a line.
 - `\b` adds a word boundary.
 Putting this either side of a word stops the regular expression matching longer variants of words.
 So:
 	- the regular expression `foobar` will match `foobar` and find `666foobar`, `foobar777`, `8thfoobar8th` et cetera